trigaten/Learn_Prompting/docs/applied_prompting/short_response.md

 ### Many discussion questions are not effective for prompting.

 > _"The Civil War a conflict over expansion?
-Agree our Disagree and why?"_
+Agree or Disagree and why?"_

 Here is a real discussion question from a college history course.
 It is not worded correctly and is far too open ended. **To get good discussion responses, you need to rewrite the question into a well defined prompt.** A well defined prompt for the discussion question above could be: